cakephp/docs/en/development/testing.rst

 .. versionadded:: 3.4.1
     Support for PHPUnit 6 was addded.
-If you're using a PHPUnit version lower than 5.7.0, your tests classes should either extends Cake's classes or ``PHPUnit_Framework_TestCase``.
+If you're using a PHPUnit version lower than 5.7.0, your tests classes should either extends CakePHP's classes or ``PHPUnit_Framework_TestCase``.

 Creating Your First Test Case